aerys/gpm/README.md

 Platforms like GitLab and GitHub are then very handy to manage such package archives, permissions, etc...

 GPM is also available as an all-in-one static binary.
-It can be leveraged to download some packages that will be used to bootrasp a more complex provisioing process.
+It can be leveraged to download some packages that will be used to bootstrap a more complex provisioning process.

 ### 11.2.
 Why Git?
 Why not just `curl` or `wget` or whatever?